missmatsuko/matsuko.ca/src/data/blog/looking-for-the-best-asl-group-video-chat-app.md

 ---
-title: Looking for the best ASL group video chat app
+title: Hearing-centric design choices in video chat apps
-description: Trying out different video chat apps to find an ideal one for group ASL practice.
+description: Some of the hearing-centric design choices commonly found in video chat apps, which may make it harder for Deaf and hard-of-hearing to communicate.
-date: 2020-03-27
+date: 2020-04-30
 image:
   path: /thinking-about-material-design.png
   alt: The thinking face emoji looking at the Material Design logo.